Robert E. Kennedy Library

-In 1904, the California Polytechnic State University (Cal Poly) in San Luis Obispo opened its university library, which is now housed in a five-story on-campus building named in honor of President Emeritus Robert E. Kennedy.
-It holds about 320,000 books, 45,000 online journals, 750 print journals, and 340,000 eBooks.
-It is the largest library between Santa Cruz and Santa Barbara.
+The Robert E. Kennedy Library is the primary library of California Polytechnic State University, San Luis Obispo.
+Opened in 1980 and named in honor of President Emeritus Robert E. Kennedy, the five-story building houses nearly five million items, and is the largest library between Santa Cruz and Santa Barbara.

 History

 Cal Poly's first library was founded in 1903 in a single room of the original administration building on campus (now demolished).
 In 1942, the library made its first move to the newly completed clock-tower administration building.

-The first building to be constructed at the university after World War II was The Walter F. Dexter Library, which cost US$700,000.
+The first building to be constructed at the university after World War II was The Walter F. Dexter Library, which cost $700,000.
 Dedicated in October 1948, the building was named after the Sacramento administrator who had helped secure collegiate status for Cal Poly eight years earlier.
 In 1980, the library moved to its current location, a building named in honor of President Emeritus Robert E. Kennedy (1966-1979).
-The building was designed by architect Robert Marquis, and built between 1977 and August 1980 at a cost of $11 million..
+The building was designed by architect Robert Marquis, and built between 1977 and August 1980 at a cost of $11 million.

 The library contains nearly five million items, including books, journals, electronic resources, multimedia, K-12 learning resources, and government documents.

+The library is currently undergoing a $77 million renovation and is expected to reopen in 2025.